iloveyii/data-mining-1/part1/README.md

-Lab 1 - Task 1
+Lab 1 - PART 1
 ===================

+Once enrolled in the Cloud environment, read tutorials available online to understand how machine learning and data mining tasks can be executed on the Cloud.

 ![Result](https://github.com/iloveyii/data-mining-1/blob/master/part1/images/dl1.png)